ollama/ollama/README.md

 ## Customize your own model

-### Import from GGUF or GGML
+### Import from GGUF

-Ollama supports importing GGUF and GGML file formats in the Modelfile.
-This means if you have a model that is not in the Ollama library, you can create it, iterate on it, and upload it to the Ollama library to share with others when you are ready.
+Ollama supports importing GGUF models in the Modelfile:

-1. Create a file named Modelfile, and add a `FROM` instruction with the local filepath to the model you want to import.
+1. Create a file named `Modelfile`, with a `FROM` instruction with the local filepath to the model you want to import.

    ```
    FROM ./vicuna-33b.Q4_0.gguf